 Read a-louds are another great way to get your kids engaged in learning history.
 We love the Imagination Station, Magic Tree House and Geronimo Stilton series for the younger ones and for the older kids you could use The Sower Series, Landmark Books and the Heroes of History Series.
 If you are looking to incorporate Magic Tree House books I have a free printable list of all the books with topics and/or place of book here.

 So that takes us from Kindergarten all the way to 11th grade.
 We have tried some others in there and couldn’t wait until we finished them.
 I hope this list helps you on your homeschool journey.
 I would love to hear from you what your families have enjoyed for History in the comments below.
 Don’t forget if you liked this post, and don’t want to miss the rest of this series, to subscribe by e-mail in the top right hand side on my blog.
-If you want to check out the two posts you missed in this series; here are my articles on Preschool, Kindergarten, Science, Language Arts, Character Education, Bible, Art, and Math.
+If you want to check the other posts in this series; here are my articles on Preschool, Kindergarten, Science, Language Arts, Character Education, Bible, Art, and Math.
 And if you want to check out all our favorite curriculum on one page you can go to my Amazon Influencer page to check out our favs!